Canon 6D vs Leica SL

-Both the 6D and the SL have been discontinued, but can regularly be found used on eBay.
+Both the 6D and the SL have been discontinued, but can regularly be found used on ebay.
 The 6D was replaced by the Canon 6D Mark II, while the SL was followed by the Leica SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 6D Manual (free pdf) or the online Leica SL Manual.
+Further information on the features and operation of the 6D and SL can be found, respectively, in the Canon 6D Manual (free pdf) or the online Leica SL Manual.

 So what conclusions can be drawn?
 Is the Canon 6D better than the Leica SL or vice versa?
 The listing below highlights the relative strengths of the two models.